- Theatre Survey

-The deadline for all Working Session submissions is Saturday, June 1, 2019.
+The deadline for all Working Session submissions has passed.
 General questions about the selection process, timeline, and conference may be directed to the 2019 Program Chairs at email@example.com.
-Specific questions about a working session should be emailed directly to the covenors.
-For security purposes, we ask that you log in to your ASTR.org account to submit.
-Both members and non-members are welcome to participate.
+Specific questions about a working session should be emailed directly to the convenors.

 George Potter, Valparaiso University, george.potter[at]valpo.edu

 Over the past two years, we have convened a working group that focused on aspects of Arab theatre and the representation of Arabs in theatre in the world today.
 The group served as a necessary call for engagement given the underrepresentation of Arab theatre in our field, as well as a response to that underrepresentation.

 In this working session, the conveners seek to gather national scholars of Arab and Arab diaspora theatre and performance at different career levels.
 Additionally, due to our association with the IFTR Arabic Theatre Working Group, we expect increased cross-pollination of international scholars as in previous years.
 We aim to foster discussion that addresses current issues of the representation and cultural production of Arabs around the world, as well as the relationship between Arab theatre, Arab publics, and the publicly contested construction of Arabness.
 By seeking the participation of native and non-native experts, as well as scholars who wish to develop their expertise, the conveners hope to create a community that holds itself accountable for the fair representation of precarious subjects in performance and theatre scholarship.